 - b.
 A shared lane marking (sharrow) along the subject site frontage of McKendree Road, unless modified by the Prince George's County Department of Permitting, Inspections, and Enforcement, with written correspondence. - 8.
-Prior to the acceptance of any detailed site plan, the applicant shall update plans and provide an exhibit displaying the location, limits, specifications, and details displaying: - a.
-The Timothy Branch Trail to be located outside the primary management area, to the extent practical, with an alignment and design standards determined in accordance with the Prince George's County Department of Parks and Recreation. - b.
-The Mattawoman Creek Trail to be located outside the primary management area, to the extent practical, with an alignment and design standards determined in accordance with the Prince George's County Department of Parks and Recreation. - c.
+Prior to approval of the detailed site plan, the applicant shall update plans and provide an exhibit displaying the location, limits, specifications, and details displaying: - a.
+The Timothy Branch Trail to be located outside the primary management area, to the extent practical. - b.
+The Mattawoman Creek Trail to be located outside the primary management area, to the extent practical. - c.
 A minimum of two Inverted-U bicycle racks, or racks that provide two points of contact for supporting and securing a parked bicycle. - d.
 Minimum five-foot-wide sidewalks along the subject site frontage of McKendree Road and along both sides of all internal roads, excluding alleys. - 9.
 Prior to approval of a final plat: - a.
 The final plat shall include the grant 10-foot-wide public utility easements along the public and private rights-of-way. - b.
 The applicant and the applicant's heirs, successors, and/or assignees shall demonstrate that a homeowners association has been established for the subdivision.
 The draft covenants shall be submitted to the Subdivision and Zoning Section to ensure that the rights of The Maryland-National Capital Park and Planning Commission are included.
 The Liber/folio of the declaration of covenants shall be noted on the final plat, prior to recordation. - c.
 The final plat shall include the dedication of 18 feet of right-of-way for the portion of MC-502 along the property's northeastern boundary. - 10.
 Prior to approval of a building permit for each townhouse dwelling unit, a fee calculated as \$1,338 multiplied by (Engineering News Record Highway Construction Cost Index for first quarter, 1993), as shown in accordance with Prince George's County Council Resolution CR-9-2017, shall be determined.
 All fees shall be paid to Prince George's County (or its designee), to be indexed by the appropriate cost indices to be determined by the Prince George's County Department of Permitting, Inspections and Enforcement. - 11.
 Prior to signature approval of the preliminary plan of subdivision, the Type 1 tree conservation plan shall be revised as follows: - a.
 Add a trail symbol and label to the legend.